rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationMisc.md

 - There is a single argument of type UpdateVmAgentDeploymentSettingInput.
 - Returns AgentDeploymentSettings.
+### updateagentdeploymentsettinginbatch
+Change the Rubrik Backup Service deployment setting in batch.

+- There is a single argument of type UpdateAgentDeploymentSettingInBatchInput.
+- Returns UpdateAgentDeploymentSettingInBatchReply.
 ### updateauthdomainusershiddenstatus
 Update the hidden status for the given auth domain users.

 - There is a single argument of type UpdateAuthDomainUsersHiddenStatusInput.
 - Returns System.String.
+### updatebackupthrottlesetting
+Update backup throttle setting.

+- There is a single argument of type UpdateBackupThrottleSettingInput.
+- Returns UpdateBackupThrottleSettingReply.
 ### updatebaddiskledstatus
 Find bad disk of a node in the CDM cluster.